 You might have your heart set on a course, or you might be open to choosing a different route.
 Either way, being flexible with your options will give you the best chance at securing a place.
 There are hundreds of different topics that you could study, and knowing which ones you’re most suited to will give you a head start when it comes to the clearing process.
 The more flexible you are with your choices, the more likely you are to secure a place.

 Remember, start phoning the universities directly and discuss your options with them.
 They want to fill the empty spaces with the right people, so if you fit the bill (and, just as importantly, if they fit your bill), then you’ll have a place in no time.
 It’s also worth noting that you should phone the clearing department yourself, because they won’t be too impressed if they expect to speak to you and end up speaking to your mum, dad, or second-cousin twice removed.

 UCAS is the all-seeing eye when it comes to university courses.
 It is the place to go to find out all about the goings-on in the world of higher education, and it plays a pretty big role in the clearing process too.
 Here you can find the list of all the courses with clearing options, so you can use this to get to work in choosing a course that’s right for you.

 UCAS Track is your portal to higher education, and is the resource that you must keep your eye on if you’re hoping to land a course through clearing.
 Log in and wait patiently for your application status to change to ‘add clearing choice’, because this means that you’ve been approved for the clearing process and you can start to choose alternative courses.

 Once you’ve secured your place, it’s time to choose where it is you’re going to live.
-We’ve got accommodation options in major UK cities, so head to our locations page and see how you can kickstart your student experience.
+We’ve got accommodation options in many major UK cities, so head to our locations page and see how you can kick-start your student experience.